WMBarbosa/WMBarbosa/README.md

 # Hi there 👋

-I am Wesley Mario, a technology enthusiast since childhood.
-Currently pursuing a degree in Analysis and Systems Development and seeking an experience as a developer, along with an opportunity to showcase my skills.
+I’m Wesley Mario, a Back-end Developer, passionate about technology since childhood.
+I’m focused on building reliable, well-structured applications and continuously evolving as a software developer.

 # 📚 Expertise

-I'm a technology enthusiast with a solid foundation across various areas of software development.
-With a strong background in Java and Kotlin, I have practical experience in frameworks like Spring Boot and efficient use of tools like Maven for dependency management and project builds.
+I have a solid foundation in software development, with hands-on experience in Java and Kotlin, working mainly with Spring Boot for building RESTful APIs and back-end services.
+I’m comfortable using Maven for dependency management and project builds, always aiming for clean, maintainable code.

-Additionally, I'm familiar with relational databases such as SQL and PostgreSQL, as well as NoSQL databases like MongoDB.
-My proficiency in JPA Hibernate enables me to develop robust applications, leveraging efficient and scalable data persistence.
+I have experience with relational databases such as PostgreSQL and SQL, as well as NoSQL solutions like MongoDB.
+Using JPA / Hibernate, I design efficient and scalable data persistence layers that support robust application architectures.

-API utilization is integral to my projects, allowing seamless and effective system integration.
-I'm continually seeking to enhance my technical skills and apply them to challenging projects.
+API development and integration are central to my projects, enabling seamless communication between systems.
+I’m constantly improving my technical skills and expanding my knowledge in areas such as system design, messaging, and cloud fundamentals.

-I'm excited about the possibilities technology offers and committed to contributing to innovative, high-performance solutions.
-I'm ready for new challenges and opportunities that can expand my knowledge and experience.
+I’m motivated by challenges and driven by continuous learning, seeking opportunities where I can contribute to high-quality, scalable solutions while growing as a back-end developer.

 # 💻  Technologies Under Study